kemist80/Cache/README.md

 - Remembers when each cached item was read/written/accessed last time or written for the first time (created).
 - Counts how many times a cached item was read/written since creation
 - Counts cache hits (number of succesful  retrieving)
+- Counts cache misses (number of attempts to retrieve not existing or expired cache item)
 - Supports compressed storing